TNG/if-webpage-plugins/src/lib/measure-webpage/README.md

 - `headers`:
   - `accept`: string https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept
   - `accept-encoding`: array of allowed encodings (a single encoding can also be passed as a string) https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept-Encoding
+- `lighthouse`: boolean, if true, a lighthouse report is generated

 ## observations